 1.- Use the ceiling fan to create a cooling breeze during summer

-Most ceiling fans have an option that allows the users to choose the rotation type, clockwise or counterclockwise.
+Most ceiling fans have an option allowing users to choose the rotation type, clockwise or counterclockwise.

-During summer, make sure that the rotation of your ceiling fan is pushing the air down, from the ceiling to the floor.
-That will create a nice and refreshing draft.
+During summer, ensure that the ceiling fan’s rotation is pushing the air down from the ceiling to the floor.
+That will create a pleasant and refreshing draft.

 An air conditioner uses much more electricity than a ceiling fan so supplementing an air conditioner with a ceiling fan will decrease your electricity usage by efficiently distributing the cool air produced by the air conditioner unit.

 2.- Use the ceiling fan to distribute the heat during winter efficiently

-During winter, make sure that your ceiling fan is set up to pull the air from the floor to the ceiling.
+During winter, ensure your ceiling fan is set up to pull the air from the floor to the ceiling.

-This airflow will pull the hot air from the floor to the ceiling, across the ceiling, and back down by the sides to the floor of the room.
+This airflow will pull the hot air from the floor to the ceiling, across the ceiling, and back down by the sides to the room’s floor.

 An efficient heat distribution will reduce the amount of electricity used for heating and therefore reduce your electricity cost.

 3.- Use your ceiling fan only when needed

 A ceiling fan can be a good supplement to save on heating and cooling when used efficiently.
-Just make sure that you power off your ceiling fan when it is not needed.
+Just make sure you power off your ceiling fan when it is unnecessary.

 A ceiling fan does use around 50 Watts.

-In the contest of ceiling fans, energy and power are the same.
+In the context of ceiling fans, energy and power are the same.

 A ceiling fan does use around 50 Watts.

-As you can see on the ‘Ceiling fan electricity usage and cost calculator’, it takes just a few watts to run a ceiling fan and they are quite economic.
+As you can see on the ‘Ceiling fan electricity usage and cost calculator,’ it takes just a few watts to run a ceiling fan, and they are pretty economical.

-And the air conditioning unit is a totally different story…
+And the air conditioning unit is a different story…

-For more information, have a look at the page where we explain the electricity usage and electricity cost of an air conditioning unit.
+For more information, look at the page where we explain the electricity usage and cost of an air conditioning unit.